JohnOberhauser/Varda-Theme/intellij/README.md

 Select the theme jar file `./Varda-Intellij-Theme/Varda-Intellij-Theme.jar`

-To build the theme, open `./Varda-Intellij-Theme` as it's own project.
+To build the theme, ensure the plugin dev kit plugin is installed.
+Then open `./Varda-Intellij-Theme` as it's own project.
 File -> build -> prepare for distribution

 To install the scope: